mmmrqs/Blender-Reference-Camera-Panel-addon/README.md

 - Buttons to temporarily remove (hide) cameras from the N-Panel group of buttons (so that it became less cluttered);
 - Addon preferences for customization of various behaviors and elements default values.

+![floating panel](https://github.com/mmmrqs/Blender-Reference-Camera-Panel-addon/blob/main/media/fpanel_sample.png)

 > Note: Some functions (buttons) only appear when the 'Extended' layout option is selected in Preferences.

-![floating panel](https://github.com/mmmrqs/Blender-Reference-Camera-Panel-addon/blob/main/media/fpanel_sample.png)

 ## Tutorial

 Please visit Witold's fabulous [Virtual Aircraft](http://airplanes3d.net/scripts-257_e.xml) site to learn **how to use** this tool and see its benefits.
 Also check all the awesome stuff that Witold has gotten for you in his site.

+## Installation
+First get the addon by clicking the green "Code" button (top right of files list above) and select the "**Download ZIP**" option, then use Blender's own "Install..." (button) option after navigating to Blender's Main Menu --> Edit --> Preferences... --> Add-ons.

 ## Camera modes